dadabobo/docs/comp.devops/kubernetes-apiserver.md

 	Enable watch caching in the apiserver
   (default `true`)
 * `--watch-cache-sizes stringSlice`
-	List of watch cache sizes for every resource (pods, nodes, etc.), comma separated.
-The individual override format: resource#size, where size is a number.
+	List of watch cache sizes for every resource (`pods`, `nodes`, etc.), comma separated.
+The individual override format: `resource#size`, where size is a number.
 It takes effect when watch-cache is enabled.